-1 Contact information for each available resource is set forth in the footnotes of the table.
+2 Contact information for each available resource is set forth in the footnotes of the table.

-2 Title IX Coordinator-(205) 348-5496 Address: 2418 Capital Hall, Box 870259, Tuscaloosa, AL 35487.
+3 Title IX Coordinator-(205) 348-5496 Address: 2418 Capital Hall, Box 870259, Tuscaloosa, AL 35487.

-3 If a Respondent is subject to an emergency removal removing them from University housing and/or removing them from being on campus, the Respondent is not eligible for safe housing/relocation.
+4 If a Respondent is subject to an emergency removal removing them from University housing and/or removing them from being on campus, the Respondent is not eligible for safe housing/relocation.

-4 Counseling Center-(205) 348-3863 Address: 1000 South Lawn Office Building, Tuscaloosa, AL 35487
+5 Counseling Center-(205) 348-3863 Address: 1000 South Lawn Office Building, Tuscaloosa, AL 35487

-5 If a Respondent, in good faith, files a criminal report alleging Prohibited Conduct pursuant to this policy, the Title IX Coordinator, upon proper notice, will conduct an investigation wherein the Respondent would be considered a Complainant and may be eligible for supportive measures as described in Appendix 4.
+6 If a Respondent, in good faith, files a criminal report alleging Prohibited Conduct pursuant to this policy, the Title IX Coordinator, upon proper notice, will conduct an investigation wherein the Respondent would be considered a Complainant and may be eligible for supportive measures as described in Appendix 4.

-6 Alabama State Bar Association-(800) 392-5660 / (334) 269-1515 Address: 415 Dexter Ave., Montgomery, AL 36104.
+7 Alabama State Bar Association-(800) 392-5660 / (334) 269-1515 Address: 415 Dexter Ave., Montgomery, AL 36104.

-7 Tuscaloosa County Bar Association-(205) 469-2385 Address: P.O.
+8 Tuscaloosa County Bar Association-(205) 469-2385 Address: P.O.
 Box 2302, Tuscaloosa, AL 35403.

-Office of Disability Services 8 NOT CONFIDENTIAL If requested and if reasonably available, provides reasonable accommodations for students who self-identify as needing reasonable accommodations as it relates to a disability.
+Office of Disability Services 9 NOT CONFIDENTIAL If requested and if reasonably available, provides reasonable accommodations for students who self-identify as needing reasonable accommodations as it relates to a disability.
 Employment support Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents employment support.
 Transportation assistance Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents on-campus parking options or other transportation accommodations to ensure safety and access to other services.
-UA ON- AND OFF-CAMPUS COU NSELING AND MEDICAL SUPPORT SERVICES Counseling and professional and personal support Counseling Center 9 Confidential Provides counseling and psychological services to University students.
-University Medical Center (UMC) Psychiatry and Behavioral Health Clinic 10 CONFIDENTIAL Provides confidential counseling services for any member of the public.
+UA ON- AND OFF-CAMPUS COU NSELING AND MEDICAL SUPPORT SERVICES Counseling and professional and personal support Counseling Center 10 CONFIDENTIAL Provides counseling and psychological services to University students and referrals for counseling if applicable.
+University Medical Center (UMC) Psychiatry and Behavioral Health Clinic 11 CONFIDENTIAL Provides confidential counseling services for any member of the public.
 Title IX Coordinator NOT CONFIDENTIAL Can provide referrals to health and mental health counseling services.
-On-Call Dean 11 NOT Confidential Provides students and their families with support and assistance in times of trauma and distress.
+On-Call Dean 12 NOT CONFIDENTIAL Provides students and their families with support and assistance in times of trauma and distress.
 The On-Call Dean initiates professional and personal support for students in crises by working with other University offices such as UAPD, Strategic Communications, and the various colleges within UA.
 The On-Call Dean interacts with community agencies such as local hospitals and the Tuscaloosa Police Department.
-Capstone Family Therapy Clinic 12 Works with individuals, couples, and families in clarifying issues, exploring options, and finding solutions to problems with regard to many issues including marriage, relationship, or family problems.
-UA Employee Assistance Program (EAP) 13 Confidential An employee assistance and counseling program designed to provide University employees and their family members with resources for resolving work-related and personal problems.
+Capstone Family Therapy Clinic 13 Works with individuals, couples, and families in clarifying issues, exploring options, and finding solutions to problems with regard to many issues including marriage, relationship, or family problems.
+UA Employee Assistance Program (EAP) 14 Confidential An employee assistance and counseling program designed to provide University employees and their family members with resources for resolving work-related and personal problems.
 The program provides a free and confidential assessment, no cost short-term counseling, and referral services.
 Transportation to the Student Health Center or The Counseling Center UAPD NOT Confidential UAPD will provide transportation upon request.
-UA- GADSDEN CENTER OFF-CAMPU S COUNSELING AND MEDICAL SUPPORT SERVICES Counseling and professional and personal support Counseling Center 14 Confidential Provides counseling and psychological services to University students.
+UA- GADSDEN CENTER OFF-CAMPUS S COUNSELING AND MEDICAL SUPPORT SERVICES Counseling and professional and personal support Counseling Center 15 Confidential Provides counseling and psychological services to University students.

-8 Office of Disability Services-(205) 348-4285 Address: 1000 Houser Hall, Box 870185, Tuscaloosa, AL 35487-0185.
+9 Office of Disability Services-(205) 348-4285 Address: 1000 Houser Hall, Box 870185, Tuscaloosa, AL 35487-0185.

-9 Counseling Center-(205) 348-3863 Address: 1101 Jackson Ave., Tuscaloosa, AL 35487.
+10 Counseling Center-(205) 348-3863 After business hours, an on-call counselor from the Counseling Center may be reached by contacting UAPD at (205) 348-5454.
+Address: 1101 Jackson Ave., Tuscaloosa, AL 35487.

-10 UMC Psychiatry and Behavioral Health (The Betty Shirley Clinic)-(205) 348-1265 Address: 850 5th Ave.
+11 UMC Psychiatry and Behavioral Health (The Betty Shirley Clinic)-(205) 348-1265 Address: 850 5th Ave.
 E, Tuscaloosa, AL 35401.